Traumatic Brain Injury Attorney

 • Inappropriate emotional responses

-• Cerebrospinal fluid (CSF) coming through the ears or nose
+• Cerebrospinal fluid (CSF) coming through the nose (CSF rhinorrhea)

-Illinois bases personal injury cases on the grounds of negligence.
-The term ‘negligence’ is defined as someone acting carelessly, recklessly or failing to act at all in a serious situation.
+The State of Illinois bases personal injury cases on the grounds of negligence.
+“Negligence” means someone acting carelessly, recklessly, or failing to act at all in a serious situation.
 People who fail to act in a reasonable and prudent manner are liable for any damages caused by their failure of care.

-Understanding the justifiable and substantial risk and taking actions to avoid it makes a person reasonable.
+What counts as negligent?
+Understanding justifiable and substantial risk and taking actions to avoid it makes a person reasonable.
 Being grossly unaware or acting recklessly despite the risk would make a person negligent.

-For example, if you sustained a traumatic brain injury because a car hit you at a cross walk, then it would be considered negligent.
-This is because the driver of the car should have been aware of the cross walk and the possibility of someone crossing it.
-Because the driver didn’t have the same level of care as a prudent person, they didn’t notice you and hit you at the crosswalk.
+For example, if you sustained a traumatic brain injury because a speeding car hit you at a cross walk, then the driver of the car would be considered negligent.
+He or she should have been aware of the cross walk and the possibility of someone crossing it, yet chose to speed anyway.

+What does this mean for your TBI case?
 If your brain injury was a result of someone’s carelessness, then you’re entitled to file a claim for damages.
-As the plaintiff, you must file the claim and notify the person who injured you.
-This person is also referred to as the defendant.
+As the plaintiff, you must file the claim and notify the person who injured you, the defendant.

-If your claim is contested, you will then move on with the legal process.
-You must then collect evidence surrounding your injury and prove to the court that:
+If your brain injury claim is contested, you move on with the legal process.
+You must collect evidence surrounding your injury and prove to the court that:

 • The defendant was required to uphold a duty of care;